-A. Declaration of Intent.
+A. Declaration of Intent

-Students who wish to commence study for the degree of Doctor of Philosophy in the ENDY program must submit a statement of their intention to become doctoral candidates to the Dean of the Graduate School.
-This is part of the acceptance letter.
+Students who wish to commence study for the degree of Master of Science or Doctor of Philosophy in the ENDY program must submit a statement of their intention to become master's or doctoral candidates to the Dean of the Graduate School.
+This is part of the acceptance procedure completed on the admission portal.